krmbzds/stars/README.md

 ## Ruby

+- [glaucocustodio/tanakai](https://github.com/glaucocustodio/tanakai) - Tanakai is a modern web scraping framework written in Ruby.
+A fork of Kimurai.
 - [ronin-rb/ronin](https://github.com/ronin-rb/ronin) - Ronin is a free and Open Source Ruby toolkit for security research and development.
 Ronin also allows for the rapid development and distribution of code, exploits, payloads, etc, via 3rd party git rep
 - [saturnflyer/polyfill-data](https://github.com/saturnflyer/polyfill-data) - Adds the Ruby 3.2 Data class to lower Ruby versions
 - [calebhearth/mentionable](https://github.com/calebhearth/mentionable) -